ChristophP/react-model-view-update/README.md

 React is univeral but leaves a lot of open questions regarding how to manage application state and side-effects.
 For this reason a multitude of libraries like `redux`, `redux-thunk`, `redux-saga` etc have emerged, which all come with a dependency footprint, boiler plate code, and up front planning on which libraries to select.
 Wouldn't it be nice to have a simple setup that works for (almost) all cases with a single dependency and minimal boiler plate?

+So this library is for you if
+- you like to have your application state and side-effects managed in a clean way
+- you're tired of wiring together multiple (redux-)libraries
+- wanna keep dependencies to a minimum
+- keep your app simple as it grows

 ## What is Model-Update-View?